garvit5555/AI_cold_calling_agent/README.md

 ### Demo Scheduling
 - Call `demo_scheduling_tool(user_input)` to check user availability and schedule a demo session.
-- The event is created in Google Calendar, and the details are stored in `events.json`.
+- The event is created in Google Calendar, and the details are stored in `events_scheduled.json`.

 ### Payment Follow-ups
-- Call `call_all_customers()` to initiate automated voice calls for pending payments.
+- Call `call_all_customers()` to initiate automated voice calls for pending payments to all the customers in the `payment_data.json`.
 - AI interacts with the customer based on their responses and updates the status accordingly.

 ## API Endpoints